search

 For more information, on our delete strategy, see the following links:

-which can be used to search the
+The search app also has SearchViewMixin which can be used to search the

-indexes e.g:: dash.SearchView
+indexes e.g:: dash.SearchView in

 https://gitlab.com/kb/kbsoftware_couk/blob/master/dash/views.py#L66

-which uses ContactSearch
+which uses ContactSearch and TicketSearch (defined above).

-Rebuild and Refresh¶
+Rebuild and Refresh

-To rebuild your index, create a task e.g. rebuild_contact_index
+To rebuild your index, create a task e.g. rebuild_contact_index in

 https://gitlab.com/kb/contact/blob/master/contact/tasks.py

-Create a management command to call the rebuild_contact_index
+Create a management command to call the rebuild_contact_index task:

 e.g. rebuild_contact_index.py